engrit-illinois/Audit-MisconfiguredGpos/README.md

 - GPOs with disabled links
 - GPOs which have Computer or User settings (or both) which are identical to other GPOs

-This module can also be used to easily query the returned matching GPO objects for any given part of their policy, such as (but not limited to):
-- Find all GPOs which use a WmiFilter, or a specific WmiFilter
+This module can also be used to easily query the returned matching GPO objects for any given part of their policy.
+This can be used to, for example, find all GPOs which have a specific policy configured, and much more.
-- Find all GPOs which have a specific policy configured
-- And much more

 The script will optionally log all progress to a log file, to the console, and/or export the results to a CSV file.